José Sarney: Personal life

 In 1952, Sarney married Marly Macieira.
 Their children are Congressman José Sarney Filho, Governor Roseana Sarney, and the businessman Fernando Sarney.

 As a writer, his best known work is the poetry book Os Marimbondos de Fogo ("The Fire Wasps").
 Sarney was elected to a chair in the Brazilian Academy of Letters in 1980.

 In April 2012, Sarney was hospitalized and underwent an angioplasty.
 In July 2021, he was hospitalized for pleural effusion and had a procedure to remove fluid from his lungs.

 In July 2023, Sarney was hospitalized after a fall and was diagnosed with cerebral ischemia.

+He released three novels in 2025: O Dono do Mar, Saraminda, and A Duquesa Vale uma Missa.

 Awards and decorations

 Below is a selected list of awards Sarney has received: